ayushvipinjain/selenium_docker_jenkins/readme.md

 * First the hub is created
 * Chrome and Firefox node gets created
 * Immediately after browser node gets created automation_service is executed and send the automation execution request to hub.
-* By this time Although the Node and Hub is created but the Node is not registed with Hub.
+* By this time Although the Node and Hub is created but the Node is not registered with Hub.
 It takes few secs to connect and hence the the hub receives the request it fails the tests.
 Error : Empty pool of VM for setup Capabilities
 ##### Problem Statement -> Need to ensure that before the request from automation_service goes to hub, hub should be ready and connected to the nodes.